s-oa18/s-oa18/README.md

 - 🌱 I’m currently learning Javascript
-- 👯 I’m looking to collaborate on opensource projects -🧑🏾‍💻 I’m open to Frontend development jobs
+- 👯 I’m looking to collaborate on opensource projects
-**- 💬 Ask me about ...
+- 🧑🏾‍💻 I’m open to Frontend development jobs
 - 📫 How to reach me; feel free to contact me anytime on sethampofo.sa@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I read books and listen to rap music